 How do we identify children with SEN?
 All children attending Haymerle School have a Statement of Special Educational Needs (or EHCP).
 We have a SEN Policy in place to help us support our pupils.
 Please view our SEN Policy under the Information Tab.
 What are our admission arrangements?
 Prospective parents are welcome to make an appointment to come and see the School and what we have to offer.
 Please note that admissions are done through the Southwark SEN Department and not directly through the School.
 Southwark SEN Department can be contacted on 020 7525 5000.
-Please download our Admissions Policy under the Information Tab.
-What provision do we have to facilitate/support access to the curriculum/independent learning?
+Please download our Admissions Policy under the What provision do we have to facilitate/support access to the curriculum/independent learning?
 At Haymerle School we have a high adult to pupil staffing ratio, typically 1 teacher and 3 Learning Support Assistants to 7 pupils.
 We use a number of strategies including the Picture Exchange Communication System (PECS) and TEACCH strategies and interventions.
-We offer Speech and Language Therapy as well as Occupational Therapy on site.
+We offer Speech and Language Therapy, Music Therapy as well as Occupational Therapy on site.

 What do we have in place to ensure access to a supportive environment?
 We recognize the importance to support good learning and we seek to provide a calm and safe environment in which young people can learn.
-We have a range of facilities to promote pupils well-being including sensory rooms, soft play and trampoline (rebound) and gardening area.
 We offer appropriate technologies in classrooms including touch screens and IPads.
-Additionally, we offer: 1:1 access to computers/laptops/Ipads for all pupils Individual workstations Interactive sensory room Soft Play Room Human resources Learning Mentors Speech and Language therapy Occupational therapy Music Therapy Rebound Therapy What strategies do we have in place to support and develop Literacy?
-Phonics based reading scheme Differentiated literacy curriculum to support pupils from P1 to NC Level 2 Practical and multi-sensory approach Individual targets to support each pupil in the areas of reading, writing, speaking and listening.
-Regular visits to local library for sensory story sessions.
+Additionally, we offer: 1:1 access to computers/laptops/lpads for all pupils Individual workstations Human resources Learning Mentors Speech and Language therapy Occupational therapy Music Therapy What strategies do we have in place to support and develop Literacy?
+Phonics based reading scheme Differentiated literacy curriculum to support pupils on all levels Practical and multi-sensory approach Individual targets to support each pupil in the areas of reading, writing, speaking and listening.
 We have Integrated Curriculum topics to support pupils' access to and enjoyment of Literacy.

-What strategies do we

-have in place to support

-and develop Numeracy?

-Differentiated maths curriculum

-Practical and multi-sensory approach

-Individual targets to support each pupil in all areas of Numeracy

-Practical opportunities for pupils to generalise their maths skills in the wider community

-We have Integrated Curriculum topics to support pupils' access to and enjoyment of Numeracy.
+What strategies do we have in place to support and develop Numeracy?
+Differentiated maths curriculum to support pupils on all levels Practical and multi-sensory approach Individual targets to support each pupil in all areas of Numeracy Practical opportunities for pupils to generalise their maths skills in the wider community We have Integrated Curriculum topics to support pupils' access to and enjoyment of Numeracy.
 What strategies do we have in place to support and modify behaviour?

-Staff trained in Team Teach de-escalation and positive handling pupils with behaviour Use of Social Stories
+Staff trained in Team Teach de-escalation and positive handling Use of TEACCH schedules to support pupils with changes throughout the day Use of Lets Make a Deal and motivators to support pupils with behaviour Use of Social Stories